UNIVERSE-HPC/UNIVERSE-HPC.github.io/_pages/events/2024-11-15_hackathon-imperial.md

 - 🕒 **Friday 15th November** 2024, **[10:00 - 16:30 UTC](https://www.timeanddate.com/worldclock/fixedtime.html?msg=UNIVERSE-HPC+Hackathon&iso=20241115T10&p1=136&ah=6)**
 - 🌍 In person at Imperial College London, White City Campus and Online via Zoom

 UNIVERSE-HPC is organising a Hackathon to enhance training materials for essential and advanced skills for Research Software Engineers.
-You can explore the existing topics [here](https://train.oxrse.uk/material).Participants will be free to work on identified issues or open new ones!
+You can explore the existing topics [here](https://train.oxrse.uk/material).
+Participants will be free to work on identified issues or open new ones!

 The focus of this Hackathon will be on training infrastructure: enhancing the Gutenberg platform and its accessibility, improving the interoperability of our training materials and ensuring their usability :sparkles: